-Por the year ended 30 June 2019 Consolidated Council
+REDLAND CITY COUNCIL NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS For the year ended 30 June 2019

+Conso solidated Counc ouncil

 2019 2018 2019 2018

 Note \$000 \$000 \$000 \$000

 21 Superannuation - continued

 Any amount by which the fund is over or under funded would only affect future benefits and contributions to the Regional DBF, and is not an asset or liability of Council.
 Accordingly there is no recognition in the financial statements of any over or under funding of the scheme.